 A QI’s role is to ensure your transaction adheres to strict IRS guidelines, and their fees reflect the expertise and liability involved in that process.
 For a simple exchange, the cost is relatively modest.
 However, as you add more properties, shorten timelines, or venture into more complex exchange types, the price will adjust accordingly.
 The key is to find a QI with transparent pricing so you know exactly what you’re paying for from the start.
 Let’s break down what you can generally expect to pay for different scenarios.

-A Look at Standard Exchange Fees
+Breaking Down Standard 1031 Exchange Fees

 For a straightforward, delayed 1031 exchange involving one relinquished property and one replacement property, you can typically expect to pay between $600 and $1,200.
 This fee generally covers the essential services needed to keep your transaction compliant, including preparing the exchange agreement, holding the sale proceeds in an escrow account, and coordinating the purchase of your new property.
 For slightly more involved exchanges, some QIs charge a setup fee plus additional costs, bringing the total to between $600 and $3,000.
 It’s always a good idea to clarify exactly what’s included in the base fee before signing an agreement.

-How Complex Deals Affect Pricing
+How Complex Deals Impact Your Costs

 If your exchange is more complex than the standard one-for-one deal, the price will reflect the additional work and risk involved for the QI.
 For instance, a reverse exchange, where you acquire the new property before selling the old one, is far more intricate.
 The QI often has to take temporary ownership of a property, which increases their liability and administrative burden.
 Because of this, fees for reverse or construction exchanges can range from $3,000 to $8,000 or even more.
 The higher price tag accounts for the specialized documentation and careful coordination required to execute these transactions correctly and without error.